Do Kwon: Personal life

-Kwon named his daughter Luna, announcing the birth in April 2022 by tweeting, "My dearest creation named after my greatest invention."
+Announcing her birth in April 2022 on social media, Kwon named his daughter Luna, writing: "My dearest creation named after my greatest invention."

-On 12 May 2022, an individual investor who claims to have lost approximately $2 million allegedly trespassed into Kwon’s high-rise condominium building to demand an apology.
-As a result, Kwon’s wife filed and requested emergency police protection, and South Korean police began investigating the incident.
+On 12 May 2022, an individual investor, who claimed to have lost approximately $2 million, allegedly trespassed into Kwon's high-rise condominium building to demand an apology.
+As a result, Kwon's wife filed and requested emergency police protection, and South Korean police began investigating the incident.

-In October 2022, during an interview with Unchained Podcast, Kwon was asked about the invalidation of his South Korean passport by the South Korean government, to which he responded "Oh, I'm not using it anyway, so it doesn't, I can't see how that makes a difference to me."
+In October 2022, during an interview with Unchained Podcast, Kwon was asked about the invalidation of his South Korean passport by the South Korean government, to which he responded: "Oh, I'm not using it anyway, so it doesn't, I can't see how that makes a difference to me."
 When asked if he had another passport, Kwon said he wasn't comfortable answering questions related to that or his travel plans.
+In 2023, Kwon said that he held a legitimate passport from Costa Rica.